mysensors/MySensors/NodeJsController/Readme.md

 </ul>
 <h2>Check functionality</h2>
 <ul>
-<li>in addition to watching the log file (tail command above) you can connect to the mongo db using a client (e.g. <a href="http://robomongo.org">Robomongo</a>) and check if new values are written to the database as a real end-to-end test
+<li>in addition to watching the log file (tail command above) you can connect to the mongo db using a client (e.g. <a href="http://robomongo.org">Robomongo</a>) and check if new values are written to the database as a real end-to-end test once the bootloader finished uploading the firmware
 </ul>